juhalo/evolving-dungeon/README.md

 3. cd build
 4. ctest --rerun-failed --output-on-failure

+Valgrind checks are commented about at the folder tests/ as well.

 ## Source Code Documentation

 Doxygen was used for documentation and creation of the pdf.
 The generated pdf file can be found under the doc/ folder.